Pepengu/pepentation/template/main.typ

 == Slide Title

+This is a slide with a title

 #lorem(100)

 //If no title is provided it will not be shown in table of content ==

+This is slide with no title

+#lorem(100)

 = Math